Floor and ceiling functions: Computer implementations

 In most programming languages, the simplest method to convert a floating point number to an integer does not do floor or ceiling, but truncation.
 The reason for this is historical, as the first machines used ones' complement and truncation was simpler to implement (floor is simpler in two's complement).
 FORTRAN was defined to require this behavior and thus almost all processors implement conversion this way.
 Some consider this to be an unfortunate historical design decision that has led to bugs handling negative offsets and graphics on the negative side of the origin.

-A bit-wise right-shift of a signed integer $x$ by $n$ is the same as $\left\lfloor \tfrac{x}{2^n} \right\rfloor$.
+An arithmetic right-shift of a signed integer $x$ by $n$ is the same as $\left\lfloor \tfrac{x}{2^n} \right\rfloor$.
 Division by a power of 2 is often written as a right-shift, not for optimization as might be assumed, but because the floor of negative results is required.
 Assuming such shifts are "premature optimization" and replacing them with division can break software.